profcturner/excel-merger/README.md

 ## Limitations

-This is currently very basic, and has no error checking for errors such as missing files.
+This is currently very basic.
 Likewise, the mapping language is currently very simple.